What Problems Does DevOps Solve?

 Unlike traditional ITSM frameworks, DevOps focuses on solving HUMAN problems.
 For example, rather than having separate departments, a DevOps-oriented company would create project-focused teams which incorporate tools and expertise from both development and operations professionals.
 DevOps also encourages users to hold regular team, department and project retrospectives, as well as more frequent A/B testing, and so on.

 Another unique aspect of DevOps is that it acknowledges the necessity of failure.
 Even with the greatest will in the world, bugs will always appear during the service development process.
-As such, DevOps is designed to help teams create automated processes which can catch security flaws and other bugs prior to release, allowing developers to address them quickly.
+As such, DevOps is designed to help teams create automated processes that can catch security flaws and other bugs prior to release, allowing developers to address them quickly.
 Other processes can also be automated, such as continuous delivery and infrastructure as code.

 DevOps also aims to foster continuous service improvement by helping users to track valuable data and user metrics.
 This can include the average time from service development to deployment, the changing number of people using a product, how often bugs occur, the average recovery time following system failures, and so on.